 What are essential things to know about scholarship applications?

 There are so many basic things kids can do as far as writing their essays: give it a title, start with a hook, make sure the question is answered.
 And don't fill out the application with a pencil!
 You need to apply smart.
 Every scholarship has its own guidelines and set of rules.
-The first thing the judges do--and I understand this more now that I judge my own Savor Summer College Scholarship--is you look for the students who you need to put in the reject pile.
+The first thing the judges do — and I understand this more now that I judge my own Savor Summer College Scholarship — is you look for the students you need to put in the reject pile.
 You need to find the winner.
 And to find the winner, you need to take out the ones that didn't follow the directions.

 Never wait 'til the last minute.
 So many scholarship applications are online now.
 Everything needs to be uploaded, clicked, submitted.
 Don't submit late at night.
 Always write your essay into a Google doc, look it over, look for mistakes, have two pairs of eyes look at it before you copy and paste it into where you need to upload it.

-If it's a mailed-in application, absolutely put it in an oversized envelope.
+If it's a mailed-in application, absolutely put it in an over-sized envelope.
 Make the presentation nice.
 Make sure everything is included, there's no missing information.
-Have your name on every piece of paper that is submitted because things get lost, separated.
+Have your name on every piece of paper that is submitted because things get lost and separated.

 How do you find the right scholarships for your student?

 - Do a Google search, and be very specific.
-Google 'summer scholarships 2017'.
-Add the date because it's going to narrow the results.
-If you just search 'summer scholarships' you're going to get scholarships that aren't even offered anymore.
+Google "summer scholarships" and add the year because it's going to narrow the results.
+If you just search "summer scholarships" you're going to get scholarships that aren't even offered anymore.